 - Access to an internet-enabled computer

-- Course runs each fall.
+- Course runs each fall and winter.

 In order for the Nurse Practitioner (NP), Registered Nurse (RN) or Registered Practical Nurse (RPN) to be eligible to participate in the CAPCE program, the following attributes/experience will be considered:• Ability and interest to function as a Resource Nurse, providing primary level support and advanced level knowledge and skills for care team members in his or her organization• Ability and interest to coach others, facilitate change and be a role model• Sensitivity to the impact of attitudes, behaviours, life experiences, values, thoughts and feelings on the well-being and quality of life from the perspective of all partners in care• Ability to listen, learn from others, to question self and others, and identify new approaches